Lightning-AI/pytorch-lightning/docs/source/expertise_levels.rst

 Expert skills
 -------------
-Unlock complex training like meta-learning and reinforcement learning; write custom distributed strategies and even connect newly launched hardware accelerators.
+Customize and extend Lightning for things like custom hardware or distributed strategies.

 .. raw:: html